Emotions are ancestral memories guiding us to deal with what's next — Part 3 [59]

-In this final installment, we look at the weird deal humans have– powers to consider past, present, and future, but also tendencies to
+In this final installment, we look at the weird deal humans have– powers to consider past, present, and future, but also tendencies to worry about past, present, and future.

 The birth of human consciousness.